simerdeep92/AldaProject/README.md

-# TwitterClassification
+# MOOC topical classification
-Classifications of Tweets
+Classifications of comments in MOOC discussion forums